JonasMunck/st-sbl-presentation/PITCHME.md

 }
 ```

-Due to this structure it is easy to change the format of the payload without breaking stuff.
+With this structure it is easy to change the format of the payload without breaking stuff.

 ---